Monthly Archives: April 2011

 Misc – Jean Enticknap

-The Puppeteers of Puget Sound is a non-profit organization, which promotes and raises the standards of the art of puppetry through the exchange of ideas, programs and workshops.
+Puppeteers of Puget Sound is a non-profit organization, which promotes and raises the standards of the art of puppetry through the exchange of ideas, programs, and workshops.
 Join us today!
-You can also register on our site to receive email notification of upcoming local puppet shows, workshops and meetings.
+You can also register on our site to receive email notification of upcoming local puppet shows, workshops, and meetings.
 In addition to this website, we are also affiliated with the following sites: